Alexxdal/ESP32WifiPhisher/README.md

 - [☑] Add a handshake capture and basic aircrack implementation to check a user input password
 - [ ] Add a telegram/email notification when password is succesfully stealed

+## Flash the firmware
+Use the [Online Flasher](https://espwifiphisher.alexxdal.com/) to flash your device.

 # WifiPhisher for ESP32

 [![GitHub](https://img.shields.io/badge/GitHub-Repository-blue)](https://github.com/Alexxdal/WifiPhisher)

 WifiPhisher for ESP32 is a custom implementation of a phishing tool designed for the ESP32 microcontroller.
 It performs Evil Twin attacks, allowing users to test the security of Wi-Fi networks and execute social engineering phishing scenarios.
 The project is built using **PlatformIO** and the **ESP-IDF framework**.

 ## Requirements